What is the Community Education Advisory Council?

 - To promote the community education philosophy of lifelong learning for all ages

 - To recommend appropriate Community Education program budgets

 View a copy of our Joint Powers Agreement between Community Education and ISD #466 and the Cities of Dassel and Cokato.If I become a member, what will I be asked to do?

 The advisory council meets four times a year, as a full council and as sub-committees, of either the program or policy and finance committee, of the council when necessary.
 Adult members are asked to serve 2-year terms.
 Council members are invited to attend workshops and conferences at the local, regional, and state levels.

-For more information on becoming a member, call the Community Education office at 320-286-4120, or e-mail Perry Thinesen, Community Education Director.
+For more information on becoming a member, call the Community Education office at 320-286-4120, or e-mail Abbey Lang, Director of Community Services.

 - Carri Aho